JoeSz/Exopite-Responsive-Touch-Enabled-Lightbox-WordPress-Plugin/README.txt

 Tags: lightbox, photo, photos, image, images, video, gallery, lightview, picture, pictures, overlay Requires at least: 4.0
 Tested up to: 4.2
-Stable tag: 1.1
+Stable tag: 1.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Responsive Touch-enabled jQuery Image Lightbox Plugin.
 Based on: <a href="http://vilsoni.info/demo/?i=ilb">http://vilsoni.info/demo/?i=ilb</a>.

 == Description ==
+Responsive Touch-enabled jQuery Image Lightbox.
+(See screenshots)

+- Open images and divs with lightbox effect.
+- Navigate through arrow keys, mouse wheel, click, tap or swipe.
+- Responsive (working well on mobiles too).
+- Touch-enabled.
+- Thumbnail navigation.
+- Fast and lightweight.

+#### Open images and divs

+- Open all divs with a class `lightbox35-lightbox`.
-Open all DIVs (required class "lightbox35-lightbox") and images (for images no class required!) on the page, which inside a link tag, except with "lightbox35-no-lightbox" class (this only required for images, div without the "lightbox35-lightbox" class will not listed automatically).
-Also if the link tag has the class "lightbox35-no-gallery", will not listed in the gallery, but opens individually.
+- Open all images which inside a link tag, except with `lightbox35-no-lightbox` class.
+- With the class `lightbox35-no-gallery`, will not listed in the gallery, but opens individually.

+#### Navigate through elements

+- Awrow keys.
+- Mouse wheel.
+- Click on the left or right side of the images.
+- Tap on the left or right side of the images.
+- Thumbnail navigation.

+#### Caption on the image

 Caption on the image, the program looking for the div inside in the link (A) tag with a class "lightbox35-lightbox-caption", if none, then looking for the image title attribute.
 With CSS you can customize the look and feel.
 You can use HTML inside div caption but because nested link are invalid, please place your link inside caption div like: [url="link" attribute="value"]name of the link[/url].

-Navigate between images with the arrow keys, mouse wheel, click on image left or right side and with a swipe as well.

-Responsive (working well on mobiles too).

-Feel free to modify and share!

-Have fun and thank you for Wily!

-Feature list:

-1. Open images and divs with lightbox effect
-2. Navigate through arrow keys, mouse wheel, left or right cilick on the image
-3. Navigate through via touch swipe
-4. Responsive
-5. Fast and lightweight
-6. Freeware
-7. Simple

 = Requirements =

 Server

-* WordPress 4.0+ (May word with earlier versions)
+* WordPress 4.0+ (May work with earlier versions too)
 * PHP 5+ (Required)
 * jQuery 1.9.1+